 In 2023, Viatris delivered another four quarters of consistent, solid operational performance across all segments.
-We:
+The Company:

-- Reported total revenues of \$15.4 billion; U.S. GAAP net earnings of \$54.7 million; adjusted EBITDA of \$5.1 billion; U.S. GAAP net cash provided by operating activities of \$2.8 billion and free cash flow of \$2.4 billion. - Paid down approximately \$1.25 billion of debt. - Generated new product revenues of approximately \$450 million. - Maintained the guarterly dividend payment of \$0.12 per share. - Returned capital to shareholders in the form of \$576 million in dividends and \$250 million in share buybacks, totaling approximately \$830 million. - Supplied high-quality medicines to approximately 1 billion patients around the world. - · Executed on the previously announced key divestitures.
+- Reported total revenues of \$15.4 billion; U.S. GAAP net earnings of \$54.7 million; adjusted EBITDA of \$5.1 billion; U.S. GAAP net cash provided by operating activities of \$2.8 billion and free cash flow of \$2.4 billion. - · Paid down approximately \$1.25 billion of debt. - Generated new product revenues1 of ~\$450 million. - Maintained the quarterly dividend payment of \$0.12 per share. - Returned capital to shareholders in the form of \$576 million in dividends and \$250 million in share buybacks, totaling \$826 million. - Supplied high-quality medicines to ~1 billion patients around the world. - Completed certain planned divestitures and is on track to complete all remaining divestitures by mid-year 2024, subject to final regulatory approvals, receipt of required consents and other closing conditions.